Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 If I paid off my entire debt, obviously I would be clearing over six figures a month.

-But if I instead used money to go and redeploy, I could maybe make more money but have more debt.
-So you kind of got to weigh out that risk to reward.
+But if I instead use money to go and redeploy, I could maybe make more money but have more debt.
+So you kind of gotta lay out that risk to reward.

 And I'm kind of in the process of doing so.

 Again, that 40 house portfolio, this is something big I'm on.
-It's just jumping in the pool, whether you're not a swimmer or anything.
+It's just jumping in the pool, whether you're not a swimmer.

-Okay, guys, digital social.
+Okay, guys, digital social hour.
 We got Preston Landis here today.

-First in-person podcast for him.
-And we're going to talk section eight.
+First in-person podcast for us.
+And we're going to talk Section 8.

 Yep.
 Let's do it, baby.